filagotassefa/gtst_course/README.md

-This is ote writte while takig the Geez Tech Security Tester course
+This is note writte while takig the Geez Tech Security Tester course